 Place your attribute.
-And create your title block as a block.
+And create your title block as an AutoCAD block.

 After you create the block, the attributes you converted as a block may not change yet.
 Insert a new instance of the block to your drawing, you should see the value now.

 Consider to create a template with these objects, so you don’t have to create it for each drawing.